Wellington, New South Wales: Wellington cityship

 In 1840, a village called Montefiores was established on the north side of the Macquarie River crossing.
 The city of Wellington, on the south bank of the Macquarie River opposite Montefiores, was gazetted in 1846, and on 20 March 1885, Wellington was proclaimed a city.

 The first local government body covering Wellington was the Wellington Municipal District, proclaimed in 1879.
 In 1950 it was amalgamated with Macquarie Shire and part of Cobbora Shire to form Wellington Shire.
 There was a number of transfer of areas with adjoining shires, and in 2016 Wellington Shire was amalgamated with the local government area of Dubbo City to form Western Plains Regional Council.

 Wellington is the second oldest New South Wales settlement west of the Blue Mountains.
 One of its hotels, the Lion of Waterloo, established by Nicolas Hyeronimus in 1842, is the oldest operating west of the Blue Mountains.

 Near to The Lion of Waterloo is the location of the last recorded duel fought on Australian soil, in 1854.

 As a regional centre Wellington benefited by the development of the gold mining industry in the district from the 1850s.
 Initially this was working alluvial deposits of gold but later focused on the mining of quartz reefs.
 Among the mining districts was Mitchells Creek located 8 miles to the north east near the locality of Bodangora.
 In the first decade of the 20th century, there was a revival of gold mining in the area, when gold dredges operated on the Macquarie River near Wellington.

-The extension of the Main Western Railway from Orange to Wellington opened on 1 June 1880.
+The extension of the Great Western Railway from Orange to Wellington opened on 1 June 1880.
 The line was subsequently extended to Dubbo in February 1881.